 - 1 Press ALARMS.
-This silences the alarm for 2 minutes. - Note: After alarms are silenced by pressing the ALARMS button, an alert tone of two quick beeps sounds after 60 seconds. - 2 Assess the cause of the alarm. - 3 Assess the appropriateness of the limits setting (WIDE or NARROW). - 4 If the patient is unstable, consider silencing the alarm for up to 15 minutes while attending to the patient.
+This silences the alarm for 2 minutes. - 2 Assess the cause of the alarm. - 3 Assess the appropriateness of the limits setting (WIDE or NARROW). - 4 If the patient is unstable, consider silencing the alarm for up to 15 minutes while attending to the patient.
 Do not reselect QUICK SET. - 5 Once the patient is stable, reselect QUICK SET if necessary.